kiboschool/course-c4s-writing/src/communicating-for-success/presentation-skills/assignment-4-code-demo.md

 - Read the assignment brief below.
 - Record an elevator pitch in response to the brief.
-- Upload your video to Youtube (make sure it is "Unlisted")
+- Upload your video to Youtube (make sure it is "Unlisted").
 - Submit the link to your video on Gradescope and Woolf.

 ## Brief